Updated: Oct 2

 She recently introduced her own line of skin products that are all natural and cover the entire spectrum of skin types.

 “I’ve always looked to have my own products,” she said.

-Shihan’s line of products includes serums, creams, gels, ointments, foaming products, masks, cleansers, sun care and specialty skin and body care products.
+Shihan’s line of natural products includes serums, creams, gels, ointments, foaming products, masks, cleansers, sun care and specialty skin and body care products.